 Liquidation dividends sourced in profits are assessable as dividends.
 Liquidation proceeds not attributable to profits are treated as capital proceeds of liquidation and may trigger a capital gain.
 No specific relief is available.97

 Two noteworthy issues arise in relation to third-party cross-border transactions.

-vii Indirect taxes
+v Indirect taxes

-The GST is a broad-based (value added) tax of 10 per cent applying to most goods, services and other items sold or consumed in Australia.
-A number of goods and services are exempt from GST, in particular, many medical goods and services, most 'basic' food, and exports.
+The GST is a broad-based (value added) tax of 10 per cent applying to most goods, services, and other items sold or consumed in Australia.
+A number of goods and services are exempt from GST – in particular many medical goods and services, most 'basic' food and exports.